Dog Body Condition Score (BCS) Calculator — WSAVA 9-Point Scale

 6Do different breeds have different ideal body conditions?

 Yes.
-Sighthounds (Greyhounds, Whippets, Salukis) naturally have a leaner build — a BCS of 3-4 may be normal for them, where it would indicate underweight in a Labrador.
+Sighthounds (Greyhounds, Whippets, Salukis) naturally have a leaner build — at an ideal score they show visible ribs and a pronounced tuck that would read as underweight (BCS 2-3) in a Labrador.
 Brachycephalic breeds (Bulldogs, Pugs) have naturally wider chests that can make waist assessment harder.
 Northern breeds (Huskies, Malamutes) carry thicker coats that can mask fat.
 This is why the hands-on rib check is the most reliable part of BCS assessment — coat and breed shape can fool visual assessment, but palpation doesn't lie.

 7How often should I assess my dog's body condition?